-- b) The four early voting days will be held on: - Saturday, February 15, 2020 - Sunday, February 16, 2020 - Monday, February 17, 2020 - Tuesday, February 18, 2020 - c) Early voting locations and times will be determined by the Nevada State Democratic Party by October 1, 2019. - d) Early voting participants will arrive at locations and fill out a presidential preference card indicating their presidential preference.
-Early voting participants can vote at any early vote location that is within the county they are registered in. - e) Early vote participant totals will be combined with precinct caucus participant totals to determine the precinct viability threshold on caucus day.
-Early vote caucus participant preferences will be combined with precinct caucus participant preferences to determine presidential preference group viability on caucus day. - a) Early vote participants will have the option to declare their intent to run as a delegate to the county convention and have the opportunity to be considered at their precinct on caucus day. - b) Early vote participants do not need to attend their precinct caucus on February 22, 2020 and are ineligible from participating in their precinct caucus.
+- b) Early vote participants may participate in any one of the early voting days.
+The four early voting days will be held on: - Saturday, February 15, 2020 - Sunday, February 16, 2020 - Monday, February 17, 2020 - Tuesday, February 18, 2020 - Early voting locations and times will be determined by the Nevada State Democratic Party by October 7, 2019 and will be published to the Nevada State Democratic Party's website. - d) Early voting participants will arrive at locations and record their presidential preference.
+Early vote participants can vote at any location that is within the county in which they are registered to vote unless an exception is noted for a particular site by the Nevada State Democratic Party. - e) Early vote participants will be counted as eligible caucus goers on Caucus Day.
+Their votes will be used to both determine viability and award delegates.
+Early vote participant totals will be combined with in-person participant totals to determine the precinct viability threshold on Caucus Day.
+Early vote participant preferences will be combined with in-person participant preferences to determine presidential preference group viability on Caucus Day. - f) Early vote participants will have the option to be nominated as a delegate to the County Convention on Caucus Day. - g) Early Vote participants will have their votes counted on Caucus Day alongside other voters in their precinct.
+Early vote participants do not need to attend their precinct caucus on February 22, 2020 and are ineligible from participating in their precinct caucus. - h) Early vote participants will be asked to make multiple preference options to account for a case in which their first choice is not viable.
+All early vote participants are required to make three presidential preference choices when voting early before submitting their preferences.
+Participants will make their first choice and two additional choices in order of presidential preference.
+Early vote participants may make up to five total choices in order of preference.